 Located around 25 minutes from Arlanda Airport and 70km northwest of Stockholm, Uppsala is the medieval, picture-perfect, and fourth-largest city in Sweden.
 It is a laid-back destination with academia in its vibes, thanks to its diverse and massive population of students.

-With a magnificent cathedral dated back to the 13th century, Uppsala claims to be a city while still having a charm of the old town.
+With a magnificent cathedral dated back to the 13th century, Uppsala claims to be a city while still having the charm of the old town.

 Fyrisan (Fyris) River intersects the city.
 This ancient town is located in the west, and the modern town is located towards the east.